 Guaranteed Entry Procedure:

 Entry can only be confirmed when booked with a minimum two (2) night hotel stay at one of our available hotels.
 Entry only is not available.
 Guaranteed entry to the event is $175.00 total per entry needed.
-There is a processing fee to finalize the entry.
-In 2014 the processing fee was $6.00 (subject to change for 2015).
-Limit 2 entries per hotel room.
+A 3.75% processing fee is applicable.
+Limit two (2) entries per hotel room.
 Entries are limited.
 Entry will be confirmed on a first serve basis.
 Booking your hotel and entry is a two-step process.
 First, you can make your hotel reservation online at: www.marathontours.com/marine-corps-marathon.
 Please be sure to select guest type “Book Hotel & Entry”.

 All confirmed hotel reservations will receive an email to register for guaranteed entry by July 1.

 Course Time Limit: The howitzer will fire at 7:55 a.m. officially starting the 40th MCM.
 The MCM course will remain open until 3:00 p.m., just more than seven hours after gun time.
 The entire race field will cross the start line timing mats approximately 23 minutes after the starting pistol is fired.
 This means the final runner will complete the MCM in six hours and 37 minutes.
 This is a slight change from previous years but it does not affect the required minimum pace which remains 14 minutes-per-mile.
 All runners must maintain a 14 minute-per-mile pace to Beat the Bridge.
 A time cushion of two additional minutes-per-mile are afforded runners for the final 10K of the course after meeting the Beat the Bridge requirement.